Frankincense (Ru Xiang)

 Flavors/Temps: Acrid, Bitter, Warm, Aromatic

-History/Folklore: Now mostly used externally even though it has a long history of being used internally as well.
+History/Folklore: Frankincense is mostly used externally even though it also has a long history of being used internally as well.
 Pliny the Elder said it was an antidote for hemlock.
-Historically it has been used to treat tumors, ulcers, vomiting, dysentery and fevers.
-In ancient China is has been used to treat leprosy.
+Historically it was a treatment for tumors, ulcers, vomiting, dysentery, and fevers, and in ancient China, for leprosy.
+It was considered more valuable than gold.

 It is said in Arabia, where the herb comes from, that the frankincense trees are guarded by winged serpents of various sizes and colors.